ddiachkov/atom-project-shell-env/README.md

-# !project-shell-env package
+# -project-shell-env package

 This package will automatically load shell environment variables for the opened project.
 Designed to use with tools such as rvm, direnv, autoenv, etc.

 ## FAQ
 ```
-Q: Why the package name starts with the exclamation mark?
+Q: Why the package name starts with dash?
 A: To force atom to load package before all other packages so they can use project environment variables.
 ```